Emmotes/ic_modron_library/docs/index.md

 There are only two small tangible benefits to the Aerois core.
 The first is that it starts out with the Automation node available at level 1 - which means it's good for background parties immediately.
 The second is that levelling it to 15 nets you 14 Modron Component Chests.

 In the end though - it's your money - and we all value things differently.
 So it's up to you to decide if those minor benefits are worth it for you.

+## Is the Unaffiliated Core worth buying for gems?

+That depends.
+If the champion you use as your primary dps is unaffiliated then the answer is almost certainly yes.
+If not then no.

+The only modron core that's competitive with it is the Dexterous core - and not only is that a season 6 exclusive - but it needs a DPS champion with 15+ Dexterity - which may or may not be the case for you.

 {::nomarkdown}
 </div>